 The Nursing Program at Chattahoochee Valley Community College is approved by the Alabama Board of Nursing.
-The last on-site visit by the Alabama Board of Nursing was on July 17, 2024.
+The last on-site visit by the Alabama Board of Nursing was on July 17, 2024 with a follow-up report in summer 2025.